Ok, I lied. It is more than 5.

-Sellers – I know you took a ceramics class…but that is really ugly.
+Sellers, I know you took a ceramics class – but that is really ugly.
 Do not make it a centerpiece in the main hallway.
 They are not buying your art, they are buying your house.
-Help them to see it.
+Help them to see the home, not your stuff.

 “Understand the difference between COST and VALUE”

 I will say it now like I have said it a million times before – THE MARKET DOES NOT CARE WHAT YOU PAID FOR IT.
 IT IS WORTH WHAT IT IS WORTH.
 Paying $13,000 for something does not make it worth $13,000.
 As a matter of a fact, if you do it right, you can make it worth more!
 And, man, do builders always struggle with this one.

 Just because a home costs more does not make it more expensive.
 If a home has a higher price tag but fits you better, then consider it.
 Transacting a house will cost you close to 10% of the value of the home when all said and done.
 Moving twice when you didn’t have to may not be the best idea.

 “Can you rent your way out of this?”